tuna-f1sh/kicad-makefile/README.md

 Refer to 'Kicad.mk' for other targets.

-The project is alpha status and also consider that the `kicad-cli` command is at an early stage; things might change!
+The project is fairly stable at this point consider that the `kicad-cli` command is at an early stage; things might change!

 ## Extra Setup